Hardcore (1979 film): Filming

-Principal photography of Hardcore took place on February 6, 1978, largely in Los Angeles, San Francisco, and San Diego, with additional photography occurring in Schrader's hometown of Grand Rapids, Michigan, where part of the film is set.
+Principal photography of Hardcore began on February 6, 1978, largely in Los Angeles, San Francisco, and San Diego, with additional photography occurring in Schrader's hometown of Grand Rapids, Michigan, where part of the film is set.
 Schrader featured his own childhood church and a factory where he was employed as filming locations, and also cast his parents in uncredited bit parts.
 By Schrader's account, the shoot in Grand Rapids was unpleasant, as locals expressed disapproval for the film and its depiction of the community as highly provincial and socially antiquated.

 By Schrader's account, Scott was in low spirits while shooting the film, which Schrader attributed to his recent commercial failures directing Rage (1972) and The Savage Is Loose (1974).
 "George, at this time, was not a terribly happy man," said Schrader.
 In his contract, Scott stipulated that the production include five break days for the actor due to his drinking problem at the time.
 Scott and Schrader often clashed on set, with Scott once proclaiming that, while a great writer, Schrader was a terrible director and that the film "was a piece of shit."